tiny-crab/reSizeMatters/README.md

 3. Use ".column" to indicate columns.
 Use ".one", ".two", ".three", etc. Put these inside rows.
 This grid uses a 12-column system, so make all of your columns add up to 12 inside of a row.
 Or don't.
-The JS will automatically center your sort of empty rows inside of your container.
+The JS will automatically center your not-full rows inside of your container.

 4. Create your own divs inside of the ".column" divs.
 Manipulating HTML elements that are children of these columns will make your life much easier, rather than trying to format the columns themselves.